yousefelassal/image-color-picker/README.md

 # React Image Colour Picker
-extract the HEX code of any pixel in an image
+extract the HEX code of any pixel in an image and copy it to the clipboard